looma/loomaai/README.md

 ```
 Now you are in the terminal in the container

 If you'd like to see the logs of the running container
 ```bash
 % make logs
 ```

-When importing a common library from CLI: `from ..common.generate import generate_vectors`
-* To run a script in CLI, run it like this from the root directory: `python3 -m appai.cli.generate`
-  * The -m flag is important, do not use the filename
-* When importing a common library from pages: `from common.query_faiss import query`